spectrochempy/spectrochempy/docs/dev/contributing.rst

 * pull request to the |scpy| repository.
 * ...

-In order to post on the project website, it is better to be registered, as without registration as a member, your interaction with the project may be very limited.
+In order to post on the project website, it is better to be registered, as without registration as a member your interaction with the project may be very limited.

 .. _contributing.bug_reports: